truenas/documentation/content/CORE/Tasks/ReplicationTasks/TroubleshootingTips.md

 There are several ways that a custom schema can be created:
 * A ZFS dataset with snapshots has been imported into TrueNAS with a schema that doesn't match the Truenas schema.
-* A custom schema name has been created in the **Snaphot Task**.
+* A custom schema name has been created in the **Snapshot Task**.
 This occurs when the *Naming Schema* field in a **Periodic Snapshot Task** is used and the name of the schema is something other than the default.

 ## Replication Task Log